 Not only will you learn how to cue the TA, you will strengthen the TA, creating a healthy core.
-It will teach you how to use these inner core muscles, how to do arm and leg exercises while keeping the belly tissues safe and slowly add traditional exercises as the condition gets better.
+It will teach you how to use these inner core muscles, how to do arm and leg exercises while keeping the core engaged, then add traditional exercises.